B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

-denote subsets of the Higgs branch (in Hirzebruch-Jung models these include the exceptional divisors).
-For branes supported in a union of sets $E_J$ that is compact we argue that the regularized partition function has an unambiguous finite $R_j\to 0$ limit, which we compute for Hirzebruch-Jung models to match it with a geometric calculation in \autoref{sec:Ktheoreticaspects}.
+For branes supported in a union of sets $E_K$ that is compact we argue that the regularized partition function has an unambiguous finite $R_j\to 0$ limit, which we will compute for Hirzebruch-Jung models to match it with a geometric calculation in \autoref{sec:Ktheoreticaspects}.
 In contrast, branes that are non-compact only have a meaningful regularized partition function if they respect enough isometries of the Higgs branch.
 The result typically diverges as $R_j\to 0$ and different branes that have the same brane factor at $R_j=0$ may give different regularized partition functions.

-\subsubsection{Empty branes}
+\paragraph{Empty branes.}

-For now let us just discuss GLSM branes whose geometric image (image under $F_{\text{geom}}$) in the Higgs branch category~$D^b(X)$ is empty.
-Besides showing in a simple case that noncompactness of the Higgs branch is not an issue, the main purpose is to clarify the relation between the residue contribution and Higgs branch contribution to the partition function on the one hand, and the functors $F_{\text{geom}}$ and $F_{\text{flow,Higgs}}$ on the other hand.
+Let us begin with GLSM branes whose geometric image (image under $F_{\text{geom}}$) in the Higgs branch category~$D^b(X)$ is empty.
+Besides showing in a simple case that noncompactness of the Higgs branch is not an issue, the main purpose is to show that the residue contribution $Z_{D^2,\text{residue}}$ vanishes for a brane whose geometric image is empty, hence $Z_{D^2,\text{residue}}$ only depends on the geometric image.
+We used this result to get~\eqref{computingZofHiggsbranch}.